An ancient craft that relies on the hands of the baker

 All of the shelves and counters are from an old White Oak tree that had to be cut down in Wilmette.
 Horrigan Urban Forest Products works with local communities to salvage wood from trees that would otherwise be turned into mulch.

-Vintage Barn Lights in Appleton, Wisconsin salvaged all of the silver pendant lights.
-The exterior light was reclaimed from a closed factory building in Wisconsin.
+The exterior lights were reclaimed from the Evanston Rebuilding Warehouse.
 Our new red barn lights in the front windows were sourced from Barn Light Electric in Titusville, Florida.

 The Wood Panels and Doors to the Kitchen